aidarripoll/wg3-sc_pseudobulk_DEA/README.md

 #### 3. Pseudobulk aggregation file: [pseudobulkDEA_aggregates.tab](/pseudobulkDEA_aggregates.tab)
 A priori, this filee should not be modified.
 Each tsv file that has in the:
-* 1st column (simplified): Simplified aggregation variable
+* 1st column (simplified): Simplified aggregation variable.
-* 2nd column (complete): Complete aggregation variable
+* 2nd column (complete): Complete aggregation variable.

 *Of note*:
 * Tab separated.